jlianglab/Foundation_X/README.md

 - Make sure to update the data direcotry in the files `datasets/coco.py` (for localization tasks) and `datasets_medical.py` (for classification and segmentation tasks). <br/>
 - Follow the script `scripts/run_IntegratedModel_Foundation6_ClsLocSeg_v102.sh` to start pretraining **Foundation X model**. <br/>

+## Pre-trained models
+You can download the pretrained models through this [Google Form](https://forms.gle/7ynYFcoiKYYwQNWG8).

+## Setting-up the multiscaledeformableattention package
+Please follow the steps described in [DINO GitHub Repo](https://github.com/IDEA-Research/DINO) to install the package "multiscaledeformableattention".

 <br/>

 ## Major results from our work